Thailand Family Holiday | ‘Reefs and Rainforests’

 Day 3 - Ampawa - canals and markets

 Off into Bangkok’s leafy and canal-lined suburbs with a stop at the famous Mae Klong ‘Railway Market’ plus a chance to discover some of the area’s local industries such as sea salt production and parasol fabrication.
-Check-in to our accommodation in waterside Amphawa with an evening visit to a floating market and perhaps a firefly viewing boat trip.
+Check-in to our accommodation in waterside Amphawa with an evening visit to a floating market and a firefly viewing boat trip.

 Overnight: Amphawa Transport: Minibus, Boat, Meals: B,